A journey through public and patient engagement in health research: A road map

 Why an interactive road map?

 We created this road map to illustrate how planning and conducting a research study is much like planning for and taking a trip.
-This could include deciding on preferences or priorities for where to go, how to get to and fund the venture, how long to stay, what places to visit, what resources and support will be needed, and which activities to do at each stop, followed by considering where to go next and reflecting on your experiences.Ā Having a patient or public partner on a research team is also like having someone coming on the trip who has the personal experiences and knowledge about the places that you will be visiting, Identifying the essential and problematic issues you may encounter, while also helping you understand the cultural and contextual backdrop of the journey you are taking together.
+For example, you might decide where to go, how to get to and fund the venture, how long to stay, what places to visit, what resources and support will be needed, and which activities to do at each stop.
+Once you complete your journey, you might consider where to go next and reflect on your experiences.

 Patient partner engagement in this project